allenai/discoveryworld/README.md

 ### 1.1.
 I want to read about DiscoveryWorld
 Please find details of DiscoveryWorld in this preprint: https://arxiv.org/abs/2406.06769

+A short summary is also available on the [project website](https://allenai.github.io/discoveryworld/).

 ### 1.2.
 I want to play DiscoveryWorld using the graphical user interface intended for humans
 Installing and running DiscoveryWorld is easy, and generally takes just a few minutes.
 To run as a human, please follow the installation instructions in `Section 2` below.